larsensong/skyline-petroleum-management/README.md

 # skyline-petroleum-management
-its a website under development for mwnwging petroleum produts for a petroleumm company.
+its a website under development for managing petroleum produts for a petroleum company.